sunnyvalechha/Observability-Prometheus-Grafana/README.md

 Git repo URL: https://github.com/iam-veeramalla/observability-zero-to-hero/

 What is Observability?
 - While monitoring focuses on predefined metrics, observability allows you to ask any question about your system's behavior and get answers based on the data it generates.
-While monitoring focuses on predefined metrics, observability allows you to ask any question about your system's behavior and get answers based on the data it generates.

 Example:
 * What is the disk utilization of a EKS node from last 24 hours?
 * What is the CPU utilization of a particular node of a Kubernetes cluster?
 * Out of 1000 http request, how many failed along with the reason of failure and how many succeed?